vladaskorohodova/devextreme-datagrid-in-shadow-dom/README.md

 <!-- default badges end -->
 # DataGrid for DevExtreme - Shadow DOM Support

 [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM) allows you to attach a DOM subtree to an element and have the internals of this tree hidden from JavaScript and CSS running in the page.
-This example demonstrates sets up a Shadow DOM host so you can put a DataGrid component into it.
+This example sets up a Shadow DOM host so you can put a DataGrid component into it.

 ![DataGrid in Shadow DOM](/datagrid-shadow-dom.png)